lukecjohnson/args/README.md

 *Note: `@lukecjohnson/flags` is an ESM-only package*

 ## Usage

-### Flag definitions
+### Options

+`parse` accepts an `options` object that can be used to define flags and customize its behavior.
+The following options are available:

-`parse` parses command-line arguments according to the provided flag definition object where each entry's key is a flag name and it's value is an object describing the flag with the following properties:
+- `flags`: An object defining the flags the program or command accepts.
+Each entry's key is a flag name that can be used with a double hyphen on the command line (`--example`) and its value is an object further describing the flag with the following properties:

-- `type`: A string indicating the expected type of the flag's value (required)
+  - `type`: A string indicating the expected type of the flag's value ("string", "number", or "boolean")
   - `default`: The default value assigned to the flag if no value is provided by the end-user
-- `shorthand`: A single-letter alias that can be used with a single dash on the command line
+  - `shorthand`: A single-letter alias that can be used with a single hyphen on the command line
   - `description`: A short description of the flag to be included in the generated help text

-### Options

-`parse` can accept an object as an optional second argument to customize its behavior.
-The following options are available:

-- `argv`: An array of raw arguments to be parsed (Default: `process.argv.slice(2)`)
+- `args`: An array of raw arguments to be parsed (Default: `process.argv.slice(2)`)
 - `usage`: The general usage pattern of the program or command to be included in the generated help text
 - `disableHelp`: When `true`, the built-in `--help` and `-h` flags are